sarahhaedrich/Big-shark/lab05.md

 In this situation, it was really important to add "trim" and "upper" to the function in both parts of the query so the computer would still count schools as duplicates even if the names had difference capital letters and/or spacing.

+# Step 7
-Now, we need to UNION the blank schools back into the grouped schools table
+Now, we need to UNION the blank schools back into the grouped schools table.

 ```sql
 CREATE TABLE remergedSchools AS